isabella232/advertising-cloud.en/help/user-guide/planning.md

 1. Analyze campaign goals and objectives
 1. Select appropriate Ad Units
 1. Choose targeting strategies
-1. Use our planning tools to verify&nbsp;inventory availability
+1. Use our planning tools to verify inventory availability
-1. Consider&nbsp;additional&nbsp;features available such as BrandSights, brand safety, interactive units, Private Inventory
+1. Consider additional features available such as BrandSights, brand safety, interactive units, Private Inventory

-**Analyze&nbsp;Campaign Goals and Objectives**
+**Analyze Campaign Goals and Objectives**

 * `Brand`: Who is the advertiser?
 * `Campaign Goal`: What are they trying to achieve with this campaign?
 Is it awareness, message association, etc.